omeramar4/arpeely-scraper/README.md

 ## 1. Introduction

-**arpeely-scraper** is a robust, production-ready web scraping application designed to crawl websites, extract content, and classify topics using state-of-the-art machine learning models.
+**arpeely-scraper** is a robust web scraping application designed to crawl websites, extract content, and classify topics using state-of-the-art machine learning models.
 It is built with FastAPI for RESTful API access and also provides a command-line interface (CLI) for direct control.
 The motivation behind arpeely-scraper is to offer a scalable, fault-tolerant, and extensible solution for large-scale web data collection and topic classification, with seamless integration to a PostgreSQL database for persistent storage and recovery.

 **Key Features:**
 - Synchronous and asynchronous scraping modes for performance and flexibility.